Isaacvf-dev/qr-code-page/README.md

 ### What I learned

-I got thinking if I should use <div> or <section>.
-Since <section> tag means that the content inside relates to a single theme, and <div> tag is used as a block part of the webpage and don't convey any particular meaning, I used the <section> tag.
+I got thinking if I should use div or section.
+Since section tag means that the content inside relates to a single theme, and div tag is used as a block part of the webpage and don't convey any particular meaning, I used the section tag.

 ```html
   <section class="container">